indabax-za/indabax-za.github.io/content/register/thank-you.md

 We are super excited to see you at the event!

-Your donations receipt should be on it's way shortly.
+Your donations receipt should be on its way shortly.
 If you have not received it in the next 2 days, please [contact us](/contact).

-In the mean time, have a look at the [schedule](/schedule) and [speakers](/speakers).
+In the meantime, have a look at the [schedule](/schedule) and [speakers](/speakers).

-You will an email with the latest logistic information closer to the time of the event.
+You will receive an email with the latest logistic information closer to the time of the event.